OleksandrShchur/YouTubeShortsUploader/README.md

 2. Create OAuth credentials for a **Desktop app**.
 3. Download the JSON file and save it as `secrets/client_secret.json`.
 4. On first upload, the app opens a browser for one-time OAuth.
 The refresh token is saved to `secrets/youtube_token.json`.
+5. On the OAuth consent screen, set publishing status to **In production**.
+While the app stays in **Testing**, Google expires refresh tokens after **7 days** and uploads fail with `invalid_grant` until you re-authorize.
+6. The app force-refreshes the access token on a schedule (default every 24 hours) and messages `ADMIN_CHAT_ID` with success or failure.

 For Docker or headless deployment, generate `secrets/youtube_token.json` locally first, then provide it to the container (see [Docker](#docker)).